Interferon beta-1b (Subcutaneous)

 Proper use of interferon beta-1b

-Taking interferon beta-1b at bedtime may help lessen the flu-like symptoms.
+Using interferon beta-1b at bedtime may help lessen the flu-like symptoms.
+Your doctor may want you to take medicines to prevent flu-like symptoms.

 It is important to follow several steps to prepare your interferon beta-1b injection correctly.
 Before injecting the medicine, you need to:

 - Collect the items you will need before you begin.